 Narendra Modi Stadium (Ahmedabad) – Set to host the Final

-Wankhede Stadium (Mumbai) – Eight matches including a Semi-Final
+Wankhede Stadium (Mumbai) – Eight matches, including a Semi-Final

-Eden Gardens (Kolkata) – Six matches including possible knockouts
+Eden Gardens (Kolkata) – Six matches, including possible knockouts

 M.A.
 Chidambaram Stadium (Chennai) – Seven high-intensity fixtures